outtawouai/ROS2_obstacle_avoider/README.md

 ### Possible improvements

-- The robot struggles to find its way out of corners
+- Corners and concave walls can lead to problems, sometimes gets stuck and needs to turn back
-- The robot sometimes forces its way if it sees a corridor so small that it can't even pass through
+- The robot sometimes forces its way if it sees a small corridor, even if it can't even pass through

 Might be fixed if we consider a range of points instead of just 3 to write the navigation node.